aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 "-----END RSA PRIVATE KEY-----\n";
 ```

-You also need to apply device certificate and private key by apply options like `IoTHubDeviceClient_SetOption(iotHubClientHandle, OPTION_X509_CERT, x509certificate)` and `(IoTHubDeviceClient_SetOption(iotHubClientHandle, OPTION_X509_PRIVATE_KEY, x509privatekey)` .
-So we add them in the position as below:
+To tell the SDK to use x.509 certificate for the connection, we need to add calls to `IoTHubDeviceClient_SetOption` like below:

 ```c
 // Uncomment the following lines to enable verbose logging (e.g., for debugging).